Active Substance: somatropin

 How does Omnitrope work?

-GH is a substance secreted by the pituitary gland (a gland located at the base of the brain).
-It promotes growth during childhood and adolescence, and also acts on the way the body handles proteins, fat and carbohydrates.
-The active substance in Omnitrope, somatropin, is identical to the human GH.
-It is produced by a method known as ‘recombinant DNA technology’: the hormone is made by a bacterium which has received a gene (DNA) that makes it able to produce it.
-Omnitrope replaces the natural hormone.
+Growth hormone is released by the pituitary gland (a gland at the base of the brain).
+It is important for growth during childhood and adolescence, and it also affects how the body handles proteins, fat and carbohydrates.
+The active substance in Omnitrope, somatropin, is identical to the human growth hormone, which it replaces.
+Somatropin is produced by a method known as ‘recombinant DNA technology’: the hormone is made by bacteria into which a gene (DNA) has been introduced that makes them able to produce somatropin.

-The Committee for Medicinal products for Human Use (CHMP) considered that, in accordance with EU requirements, Omnitrope has been shown to have a comparable quality, safety and efficacy profile to Genotropin.
-Therefore, the CHMP’s view was that, as for Genotropin, the benefit outweighs the identified risk.
+The European Medicines Agency considered that, in accordance with EU requirements for biosimilar medicines, Omnitrope has been shown to have a comparable quality, safety and effectiveness to Genotropin.
+Therefore, the Agency’s view was that, as for Genotropin, the benefit outweighs the identified risk and it recommended that Omnitrope be given marketing authorisation.

 Other information about Omnitrope

-The European Commission granted a marketing authorisation valid throughout the EU for Omnitrope to Sandoz GmbH on 12 April 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for Omnitrope on 12 April 2006.